 You may start seeing some random images appearing in the Shakti Chakra which is normal.
 The pictures you are seeing may either be reflections of your past lives, or some unexpressed desires from this lifetime.

 AgniShikha Tratak (अग्निशिखा त्राटक )

 AgniShikha Tratak uses the fire element.
-And this form is more suitable for winters because you cannot run a fan or AC while practising this.
+This Tratak is more suitable for winters because you cannot run a fan or AC while practising this.

 Chandra Tratak (चंद्र त्राटक )

-The best time to practice Chandra Tratak is on, and around a full moon night or three to four days before and after.
+The best time to practice Chandra Tratak is on a full moon night or three to four days before and after.

-Go to the roof of your house.
-Lie down on your back.
-If that’s not possible, sit on a chair and concentrate on the Moon.
-Try not to blink your eyes for as long as possible and aim for 32 minutes.
-It might take you about 3 to 6 months to achieve that time limit.
-So, be patient.
+Go to the roof and lie down on your back.
+If that’s not possible, then sit on a chair in a comfortable position and concentrate on the Moon.
+Try not to blink your eyes for as long as possible.
+Again start small.

 Surya Tratak (सूर्य त्राटक )

-You see, this form of Tratak requires you to go deep into woods (which I find eerie, but if you insist, then who am I to stop you).
+You see, Agni Tratak requires you to go into deep woods (which I find eerie, but if you insist, then who am I to stop you).

 Go into a forest or a highly dense wild area.
 Collect some dry woods and start a fire.